Visa Infinite ‒ Your Guide to Visa's Premium Program

 Instant approval: Yes

-One of Aeroplan's top branded cards, the TD® Aeroplan® Visa Infinite* Card provides plenty of perks related to Air Canada travel – and all for a reasonable $139 annual fee.
+One of Aeroplan's top branded cards, the TD Aeroplan Visa Infinite Card provides plenty of perks related to Air Canada travel – and all for a reasonable $139 annual fee, which is waived for the first year.

 Earn 1.5 points for each dollar spent on gas, groceries, and Air Canada purchases.
 And since each Aeroplan point is worth 2 cents, you're getting a 3% return on all of these purchases – plus another 2.33% return on all other spending.
 You'll also receive free checked bags on Air Canada and preferred pricing on reward flights.